webdetails/Viz-SVG/README.md

 	* files to add
 		* .json file with some fake data to feed your visualization
 		* .svg file that will make your visualization
-		* your .js model file (use one available has reference) - here is where you will transform your business data into SVG changing elements.
+		* your .js model file (use one available has reference) - here is where you will transform your business data into SVG changing elements

 * **svg-bandle** - a maven folder structure to produce the .kar file that will be deployed on Pentaho

-With this structure, the development process can be summarized in the following steps:
+With this folder structure, the development process can be summarized in the following steps:

 * you will start by [prepare your environment to develop](http://pentaho.github.io/pentaho-platform-plugin-common-ui/platform/visual/samples/bar-d3-sandbox/step1-environment-preparation)
-* then you will create your visualization on svg-sandbox, making the necessary changes over the **files to update**, **adding the new files**, and testing it using index.html on your browser
+* then you will create your visualization on **svg-sandbox**, making the necessary changes over the **files to update**, **adding the new files**, and testing it using index.html on your browser
-* and finally, you will fill you own svg-bundle file structure to produce the intended .kar file
+* and finally, you will copy your new visualization to your own svg-bundle file structure to produce the intended .kar file

 ### How to build the .kar file